Snap-In Dentures: How Implant-Supported Dentures Work

 Evening routine mirrors the morning process.
 Remove the denture, clean your mouth and attachments, clean the denture thoroughly.
 Many patients soak their implant-supported dentures overnight in denture cleaning solution, though this isn’t always necessary if you clean them well.
 Never use hot water – it can warp the denture base.

 Before reinserting the denture, inspect the attachment components.
-Look for visible wear on O-rings or nylon inserts, check that housings are secure in the denture base, and ensure no cracks or damage exist.
+Look for visible wear on O-rings or nylon inserts, check that housings are secure in the denture base, and confirm no cracks or damage exist.
 Insert the denture by aligning it carefully with the attachments and pressing firmly until you hear and feel the snap.
 The denture should seat completely against your tissue with no gaps or tilting.

 What Can Go Wrong and How to Fix It